EchoDongYu/AndProguard/README.md

 [Install from Plugin Marketplace](https://plugins.jetbrains.com/)

-## About AndGuard
+## About AndProguard

-- AndGuard is a plugin that helps obfuscate source files, supports multiple languages `Java/Kotlin/Xml`, and supports batch obfuscation.
+- AndProguard is a plugin that helps obfuscate source files, supports multiple languages `Java/Kotlin/Xml`, and supports batch obfuscation.
-- AndGuard performs renaming by looking for all elements that can be modified, including: class names, file names, method/function names, field/property names, parameter names, and local variable names in `Java/Kotlin`, attribute names and file names in `Xml`.
+- AndProguard performs renaming by looking for all elements that can be modified, including: class names, file names, method/function names, field/property names, parameter names, and local variable names in `Java/Kotlin`, attribute names and file names in `Xml`.
-- Its principle is based on the renaming function of the official plugin, which automatically handles all referenced changes when modifying a `psiElement`; AndGuard is an extension of this functionality.
+- Its principle is based on the renaming function of the official plugin, which automatically handles all referenced changes when modifying a `psiElement`; AndProguard is an extension of this functionality.

-> #### What can AndGuard do?
+> #### What can AndProguard do?
 >- Application hardening, Increase the difficulty of aab and apk decompilation.
 >- Reduce the duplication rate of aab packages, Avoid excessive similarity detection, which may lead to application remove from the `Google Play` or account suspension.

 ### Warning⚠️

-- **AndGuard operates locally, and task execution is irreversible, so be sure to back up your code or operate under version branch tool management, otherwise the code will be difficult to restore.**
+- **AndProguard operates locally, and task execution is irreversible, so be sure to back up your code or operate under version branch tool management, otherwise the code will be difficult to restore.**
 - **Renaming will be associated with invalid references in the `build` directory, so be sure to clean the `build` directory before execution: execute `Build-Clean Project`,